Smart Meter Opt Out

 We will manually read your meter once per quarter.
 We will estimate the other months in between based on your previous usage during the same time period last year.

-Customers who choose to opt out during Phase 1 of the deployment period can temporarily keep their existing meter.
-However, when Phase 2 deployment begins in March 2019, opt-out customers will receive a new non-communicating digital meter.
-This digital meter will have the communication capabilities turned “off” and will be clearly marked as an opt-out meter.
+Opt out customers can choose to keep their existing meter.
+However, while many customers who choose to opt out can keep their existing meters, we’ve identified certain meter types that will need to be replaced with a new non-communicating meter.
+This meter will have the communication capabilities turned “off” and will be clearly marked as an opt-out meter.
+Avista will contact customers if they are excluded from keeping their existing meter.